Kongelige kammersangere

-Kongelige Kammersangere or The Royal Chamber Singer is a prestigious award given to Danish Opera singers by the monarch.
+Kongelige kammersangere or The Royal Chamber Singer is a prestigious title given to Danish Opera singers by the monarch.
 Only about 50 people have received the award since it was started in 1700.
 The first non-native Danish person who was appointed as a royal chamber singer was the Italian Giuseppe Siboni, who in 1819 received Danish citizenship and became director of the Royal Theatre.